sul-dlss-deprecated/frda/README.md

-id - this should be set to the druid of the item druid_ssi - must be set to the druid of the item title_ssi - the title of the item collection_ssi - must be "images-collection" image_id_ssm - must be the base filename of the image to show (e.g. "T00000001") - no .jp2 extension required type_ssi - must be "image"
+id - this should be set to the druid of the item druid_ssi - must be set to the druid of the item collection_ssi - must be "Images de la Révolution française" image_id_ssm - must be the base filename of the image to show (e.g. "T00000001") - no .jp2 extension required type_ssi - must be "image"